Uses of English verb forms: Present

 Present tense is used, in principle, to refer to circumstances that exist at the present time (or over a period that includes the present time) and general truths (see gnomic aspect).
-However the same forms are quite often also used to refer to future circumstances, as in "He's coming tomorrow" (hence this tense is sometimes referred to as present-future or non-past).
+However, the same forms are quite often also used to refer to future circumstances, as in "He's coming tomorrow" (hence this tense is sometimes referred to as present-future or non-past).
 For certain grammatical contexts where the present tense is the standard way to refer to the future, see conditional sentences and dependent clauses below.
 It is also possible for the present tense to be used when referring to no particular real time (as when telling a story), or when recounting past events (the historical present, particularly common in headline language).
 The present perfect intrinsically refers to past events, although it can be considered to denote primarily the resulting present situation rather than the events themselves.

 The present tense has two moods, indicative and subjunctive; when no mood is specified, it is often the indicative that is meant.
 In a present indicative construction, the finite verb appears in its base form, or in its -s form if its subject is third-person singular.
 (The verb be has the forms am, is, are, while the modal verbs do not add -s for third-person singular.)
 For the present subjunctive, see English subjunctive.
 (The present subjunctive has no particular relationship with present time, and is sometimes simply called the subjunctive, without specifying the tense.)

-For specific uses of present tense constructions, see the sections below on present simple, present progressive, present perfect, and present perfect progressive.

 Past

 Past tense forms express circumstances existing at some time in the past, although they also have certain uses in referring to hypothetical situations (as in some conditional sentences, dependent clauses and expressions of wish).
-They are formed using the finite verb in its preterite (past simple) form.
+They are formed using the finite verb in its preterite (simple past) form.

-Certain uses of the past tense may be referred to as subjunctives; however the only distinction in verb conjugation between the past indicative and past subjunctive is the possible use of were in the subjunctive in place of was.
+Certain uses of the past tense may be referred to as subjunctives; however, the only distinction in verb conjugation between the past indicative and past subjunctive is the possible use of were in the subjunctive in place of was.
 For details see English subjunctive.

-For specific uses of past tense constructions, see the sections below on past simple, past progressive, past perfect, and past perfect progressive.
-In certain contexts, past events are reported using the present perfect (or even other present tense forms—see above).

 Future

 English lacks a morphological future tense, since there is no verb inflection which expresses that an event will occur at a future time.
 However, the term "future tense" is sometimes applied to periphrastic constructions involving modals such as will, shall, and to be going to.
-For specific uses of future constructions formed with will/shall, see the sections below on future simple, future progressive, future perfect, and future perfect progressive.